Suki Kim

-Suki Kim is a Korean American journalist and writer.
+Suki Kim (born 1970) is a Korean American journalist and writer.
 She is the author of two books: the award-winning novel The Interpreter and a book of investigative journalism, Without You, There Is No Us: Undercover Among the Sons of North Korea's Elite.
 Kim is the only writer ever to have lived undercover in North Korea to conduct immersive journalism.
 Kim is currently a contributing editor at The New Republic.

 Early life

 Kim was born in Seoul, South Korea, and immigrated to the United States with her family at thirteen.
 Kim is a naturalized American citizen.

 Kim graduated from Barnard College with a Bachelor of Arts degree in English.
 Kim also studied East Asian Literature at the School of Oriental and African Studies in London.
 She has received a Fulbright Research Grant, a Guggenheim Fellowship, and an Open Society Foundations Fellowship.
 Kim was also a Ferris Journalism Fellow at Princeton University, where she was a visiting lecturer.